Relative enumerative invariants of real nodal del Pezzo surfaces: Introduction

 The proofs are based on the following ideas.
 Similarly to \cite[Section 4]{IKS2}, and \cite{Br,BP} in the symplectic setting, we use deformations of real nodal del Pezzo surfaces into genuine real del Pezzo surfaces in order to directly relate our count in the case of divisors disjoint from the $(-2)$-curve $E$ to absolute Welschinger invariants.
 In other cases we classify all degenerations of the set of counted complex rational curves, occurring in generic one-dimensional families of point constraints (Section \ref{sec2.3}) and then analyze bifurcations of real curves in crossing walls associated with above degenerations (Section \ref{s3}).
 The list of bifurcations contains a cuspidal one, where the degenerated curve has a cusp lying outside $E$.
 As in the absolute Welschinger theory \cite{W1}, the invariance in this bifurcation follows from the fact that two real rational curves having opposite weight appear or disappear.
 New bifurcations include the bifurcation via a curve having a cusp on $E$, see Figure \ref{fig-bif}(a), and the bifurcation via a curve that splits off $E$, see Figure \ref{fig-bif}(b).
 In these bifurcations, a curve having a non-solitary real node turns into a curve with a solitary real node (or {\it vice versa}), both curves having the same weight (see definitions in Section \ref{relation_Welschinger}).

-Each real nodal del Pezzo surface of degree $1$ contains a unique $(-1)$-curve $E_0$ such that $EE_0=2$.
+Each real nodal del Pezzo surface of degree $1$ contains a unique $(-1)$-curve $E_0$ such that $EE_0=2$ (see Lemma \ref{l1}(2iv)).
 For these surfaces one encounters additional phenomena that correspond to splitting off the curve $E_0$ (see an example in Figure \ref{fig-bif}(c)) with loss of invariance.
 These phenomena impose the limits mentioned in Theorems \ref{t4p}, \ref{cor1}, and \ref{t1}.

 The paper is organized as follows.
 In Section \ref{sec-mr}, we introduce the class of real rational surfaces under consideration, the sets of real rational curves on these surfaces and the counting rules, and formulate the invariance statements.
 Section \ref{s1} is devoted to the study of families of complex rational curves on nodal del Pezzo surfaces.
 In Sections \ref{s2}\;-\ref{sec-t1}, we prove the invariance statements.
 Section \ref{sec-cr} contains simplest cases illustrating the new invariants and examples of the lack of invariance.